codeblix-ltd/InterceptSuite/README.md

 ## When to Use InterceptSuite vs. HTTP-Specific Tools

+> [!Note]
-> **Note:** While InterceptSuite can handle HTTP/HTTPS traffic, it is strongly recommended to use HTTP-specific tools like Burp Suite or OWASP ZAP for web traffic inspection.
+> While InterceptSuite can handle HTTP/HTTPS traffic, it is strongly recommended to use HTTP-specific tools like Burp Suite or OWASP ZAP for web traffic inspection.
 These tools provide specialized features optimized for HTTP-based protocols.

 - **Use InterceptSuite when**:
   - Working with non-HTTP TLS-encrypted protocols